Track Record

 Bullish Risk Reversal: Return as a Percent of Capital At Risk = (Return in Dollars) / (Put Strike – Credit Generated)

-We weighted the returns by the capital at risk to compute the average.
-To calculate the annualized return, we divided the return by the trade duration.
+To compute the average, we weighted the returns by the capital at risk and divided them by the trade duration.
 The annualized average is the returns weighted by the capital at risk and the trade duration.

-You probably want to know more about our trades, mainly if you evaluate our service for the first time.
-The following links will take you to tables that summarize our discussed transactions.
-Those tables will have the date of trade initiation, trade structure, and the prices quoted in the marketplace at the post (usually the closing price the day before the article is posted).
+You probably want to know more about our trades, mainly if you are evaluating our service for the first time.
+The following links lead to tables that summarize the transactions we discussed.
+Those tables will include the date of trade initiation, trade structure, and the prices quoted in the marketplace at the time the article is posted (usually the closing price the day before).
 This leads us to profit on a trade-by-trade basis.
 The performance of the closed trades is available for everyone to evaluate.
 The summary of open trades is strictly reserved for our subscribers.

 Share: